Sensory Weighted Blankets for Autism – The ultimate guide

 Applied Behavioral Analysis EDU describes the biological processes that take place when a weighted blanket is used:

 When you apply deep pressure to the body, the body switches from running its sympathetic nervous system to its parasympathetic nervous system.
 This is the so-called switch from ‘fight or flight’ to ‘rest and digest’…Unfortunately, kids with autism spectrum and sensory processing disorders spend a lot of time stuck in the sympathetic nervous system.

-Weighted blankets can be particularly effective for children during times of heightened anxiety, while trying to sleep, or when sensory processing issues become overwhelming.
+Weighted blankets can be particularly helpful for children during times of heightened anxiety, while trying to sleep, or when sensory processing issues become overwhelming.
 Some children also enjoy using their blanket as a source of comfort while watching TV or lounging.
 They are especially effective when creating a sensory space for your child with autism.

 Applied Behavioral Analysis EDU describes these positive effects of deep-pressure stimulation:

 - General sense of calm that can last up to a few hours after therapy

 - Decreased overall anxiety when practiced regularly